-If the same is true of humans, giving psychobiotics could be a low-risk way to treat the symptoms of depression without resorting to anti-depressants and their side effects.
+If the same is true of humans, taking psychobiotics could be a low-risk way to ease the symptoms of depression, always while under your doctor’s supervision.

-Psychobiotics could offer a new and innovative approach to helping people get relief from the debilitating symptoms of depression.
+Psychobiotics and mood probiotics are new approaches to easing the symptoms of depression, and an important one.
+Psychobiotics may offer a new and innovative approach to helping people get relief from the debilitating symptoms of depression.
 More research is needed, but it looks optimistic!